Southern Illinois University

 The basic tissue types can sometimes be readily distinguished from one another, as displayed by tissue layers in the image at right.
 However, the basic tissue types can also present with a variety of appearances that are not so visually obvious, calling for more subtle interpretation.
 This is especially true when three-dimensional tissue configurations are sliced and viewed in various planes of section on a microscope slide.

-Several varieties of tissue are quite widely distributed throughout the body.
+Several varieties of tissue-structures are quite widely distributed throughout the body.
 Each of the examples in the list below has its own distinctive microscopic appearance, which should eventually become familiar in the context of various organs:

 Additional special varieties of the four basic tissue types occur in a more limited number of locations and can be learned as occasion arises.
 These include, among others, bone, cartilage, skeletal and cardiac muscle, urothelium (or transitional epithelium), peripheral ganglia, central nervous tissue, lymphoid tissue, and simple squamous epithelium (including mesothelium and endothelium).